acli/stupidweasel/README.md

 Note about the X-Evolution-Identity header
 ----
-Although in theory Evolution knows which address should use which server, in practice this knowledge is predetermined at composition time and saved in an X-Evolution-Identity header, before the mail is saved in Evolution’s Outbox.
+Although in theory Evolution knows which server goes with which address, in practice this knowledge is predetermined when you write your mail;
+this knowledge is then
+saved in an X-Evolution-Identity header, before the mail is saved in Evolution’s Outbox.
+Since we’re forgoing the GUI completely (except for sending), this header will be missing.
+This means
-Since we’re forgoing the GUI completely (except for sending), if we don’t generate this header Evolution will actually have *no* knowledge of which account to use.
+if we don’t generate this header Evolution will actually have *no* knowledge of which account to use.
-In this case it will just pick a *random* account, which is probably the wrong account to use.
+In this case it will just pick a *random* account, most likely a wrong one.

 How to use it